gh-unit/gh-unit/README.md

 **GHUnit.framework** [GHUnit-0.3.1.zip](http://rel.me.s3.amazonaws.com/gh-unit/GHUnit-0.3.1.zip) (2009/03/22)

-_For Mac OS X application testing, since 0.3.1, the GHUnitTestMain.m is _NOT_ included._
+_For Mac OS X application testing, since 0.3.1, you need to copy Classes-MacOSX/GHUnitTestMain.m into your project Test target._

 _For an iPhone application testing, you have to embed the source in your project.
 See below._